 Let’s look at arguably the strongest factor influencing this insane rise.
 Cast your mind back to the Thatcher era.
 If, then or now, you are a seller of goods that everyone needs, but there is a plentiful supply of those goods, and other successful sellers, then you are only going to make a modest profit.
 Now, imagine you are a large house-building company.
 You are making a profit, but a lean one, and you would like to bump that profit up.

 Your biggest competition is the fact that millions of people can rent a good-standard home at a reasonable rent from their local council, so they don’t really need to buy one of your houses or flats.
 Suppose you hit on the idea of persuading the Government of the day to reduce the supply of these council homes.
 You make some big donations to ruling-party funds, and suggest council tenants be given the right to buy their homes at a discount.
 The bonus for the ruling party is that the lucky former tenants will be thrilled to be able at last to buy their own piece of real-estate, and will be grateful to that government at the ballot box.
 So Thatchers’s government does just this, making a soon-to-be-forgotten promise to build new social homes to replace those sold.
 (Actually, I’m not sure whether the developers suggested the scheme to the Thatcher Government.
 Or, some Conservative strategist came up with the idea as a vote-winner, and the developers said ”Wow, fantastic, happy days, here’s a helping hand for your campaign funds”.
 See note below.
 But, the result was the same.
+Note, what follows would not have happened if Thatcher, and subsequent governments, had kept the promise to build replacement council homes for each home sold under Right To Buy(RTB).
+They didn’t.

 Over the next 30 years the number of council houses built steadily declines, with a very rapid decline from 2010 as the Conservative government refuses to allow even Labour or other councils, or housing associations, to raise finance to build or acquire houses in any significant number.(Blair’s government,1997-2008, to its shame, did nothing like enough to counter this.
 It was too keen to continue with the nonsense of “budget constraints”).